nick-uk/Python-Lambda-Cloudwatch/README.md

-# Python demo with AWS SDK
+# Python demo with AWS SDK & Lambda

 ## What is the repository for?
 #### This is a quick Lambda function PoC to work as REST API with API Gateway for demo and performance comparison reasons.